detlefm/FindMovies/scripts/README.md

 """
-# SearchEPG Setup Guide
+# FindMovies Setup Guide

-This guide provides instructions on how to set up and run the SearchEPG application using PowerShell, Windows CMD, and Bash.
+This guide provides instructions on how to set up and run the FindMovies application using PowerShell, Windows CMD, and Bash.

 ## 1. Prerequisites: Check for Python